mrrcollins/GozBrowserBox/README.markdown

 4. The Ubuntu installation will start up and ask you a few questions, answer them. :-)
 5. After you set up an administrative user, it will automatically erase and re-partition the hard drive and set it up.
 Let me repeat that IT WILL AUTOMATICALLY ERASE AND RE-PARTITION THE HARD DRIVE.
 You've been warned.
 6. It will install and reboot.
 After the login screen flashes, click the login button with the *Browser* user selected.
 If Google Chrome doesn't launch, try it one more time.
 If Google Chrome still doesn't launch, try restarting.
-I'm still working on the initial install of Google Chrome and it doesn't seem like it get it right sometimes.
+I'm still working on the initial install of Google Chrome and it doesn't seem like it gets it right sometimes.
 7. If Google Chrome launches, you're golden!

 # Security concerns

 By using the preseed file from my repo, you are basically trusting me with your entire machine.
 I would recommend forking the repo and using your fork if this makes you uncomfortable.
-Your machine also will grab the config from Github and uses Puppet to apply the changes.
-I have full control of your machine even after the install.
+Your machine will also grab the config from Github and use Puppet to apply the changes everytime you start the machine.
+Basically, I have full control of your machine even after the install. <Insert evil laugh :-)>

 # Future